ail-project/ail-feeder-discord/README.md

 ### Step 3

 Replace the API key value in the config file with your API key value from AIL and make sure an instance of the ail-framework is running.
 You can also modify the other fields in the config file.
+There is a sample of the config file you can use.

 ### Step 4